-Len Webber was elected as the Member of Parliament in October 2015 for the federal riding of Calgary Confederation.
-He is currently a member of the Standing Committee on Health and sits as a member of the Conservative Party of Canada caucus.
-He is also a member of the Canada-Africa Parliamentary Association, Canada-Germany Inter-Parliamentary Group, Canada-Ireland Inter-Parliamentary Group, Canada-United States Inter-Parliamentary Group and Canada-United Kingdom Inter-Parliamentary Association.
+Len Webber was elected as the Member of Parliament in October 2015 for the federal riding of Calgary Confederation and sits as a member of the Conservative Party of Canada Caucus.
+He is currently a member of the Standing Committee on Health and is also a member of the Canada-Africa Parliamentary Association.

 Prior to this, Len had been elected to three terms as a Member of the Legislative Assembly of Alberta for the constituency of Calgary-Foothills.
 In his time as an MLA, Len served as Minister of Aboriginal Relations, Minister of International and Intergovernmental Relations, deputy government whip, parliamentary assistant for Energy, as well as sitting on multiple boards and committees.